trepmal/quote-selection/readme.md

 Proof of Concept version.
 Needs polishing, hooks, escaping, etc.

-Adds a button above the concept for that says **Quote Selection** Upon pressing, whatever text on the page has been highlighted will be wrapped in a `<blockquote>`* and appended to the comment box.
+Adds a button above the comment form that says **Quote Selection**.
+Upon pressing, whatever text on the page has been highlighted will be wrapped in a `<blockquote>`* and appended to the comment box.

 \* unless that tag isn't allowed or if no text has been selected